-Midsize Texas firm Munck Wilson Mandala has reduced compensation for partners, associates, exempt directors and managers effective on Wednesday, but has no plans to reduce attorney headcount.
+Midsize Texas firm Munck Wilson Mandala reduced compensation for partners, associates, exempt directors and managers, but said it had no plans to reduce attorney headcount.
 Managing partner William Munck said in a press release that a limited number of salaried employees will be furloughed and some hourly employees will work reduced hours, but all employees will receive full benefits.
 Additionally, several partners have chosen to defer their base salary for the next three months, Munck said.
 According to Munck, the firm intends to treat the reductions as compensation deferrals to be paid by the end of the year or when practical.

 Norton Rose Fulbright

 Norton Rose Fulbright is offering staff in Europe, the Middle East and Asia reduced working hours and pay for one year in response to the COVID-19 crisis, as well as deferring the payment of partner distributions, staff salary rises and bonuses for both groups.

 If 75% of eligible staff accept the reduced hours offer, which means they could be asked in the next 12 months to reduce their working hours and pay by 20%, the new program will commence on April 20.